 If you already have a cat, make sure they’re healthy before adopting any FIV cats.
 Then, get regular health checks for both your FIV and non-FIV cat.

-Since FIV can spread through saliva, each cat should have it’s own separate food and water bowl.
+Since FIV can spread through saliva, each cat should have its own separate food and water bowl.
 Try to keep each cat’s food in a different room to limit the chances of cross-contamination.
 For peace of mind, wash cat bedding regularly and replace toys often.

 What happens if an FIV cat bites you?

 If an FIV cat bites you, you don’t need to worry about getting FIV because the virus can’t be transmitted to humans.
+But, as with any animal bite, treat the wound promptly and seek medical attention if signs of infection occur.

 What happens if an FIV cat bites another animal?